A comparison between K.P. Kavafis and K.G. Karyotakis

 Disclaimer

-The article below was originally written in the form of an undergraduate assignment for the Greek Open University in 2006, during a period when the author's academic skills were still under development.
-Although the quality of this article does not match the quality of later examples of the same author's work, it is written in a thorough manner and contains useful information to nowadays students and other readers with non-specialised knowledge; therefore, it has been proudly included on this website.
+The article below was originally written as an undergraduate assignment for the Greek Open University in 2006, when the author’s academic skills were still developing.
+Although it does not match the quality of later examples of the author’s work, it is written thoroughly and contains useful information for students and other readers with non-specialised knowledge; therefore, it has been included on this website.

-The reader needs to be warned that the original assignment, on which this article was based on, was written in Greek and was intended to be read by specialised academics.
-Despite the author's best intentions to present his essay in the clearest way possible, some points and arguments might still be lost in translation.
-The author recommends that for any unknown words or specialised vocabulary, the readers should refer to the web for additional information.
+The reader should note that the original assignment, on which this article was based, was written in Greek and intended for specialised academics.
+Despite the author’s best intentions to present his essay as clearly as possible, some points and arguments may still be lost in translation.
+Readers are advised to consult the web for additional information on any unfamiliar words or specialised vocabulary.

-The author admits that the bibliography for this article is limited, matching the requirements of an undergraduate assignment of this level.
-The author did not include any additional bibliography during the translation of his work in English due to time and access limitations.
-It must also be noted that the original bibliography for this article was studied from translated copies in Greek; therefore, the page numbers suggested in the citations below match the page numbers of the translated copies and not the original volumes.
+The author notes that the bibliography for this article is limited, as required for an undergraduate assignment of this level.
+No additional bibliography was added during the translation into English due to time and access limitations.
+The original bibliography was studied from Greek translations; therefore, the page numbers in the citations below match the translations, not the original volumes.

 Introduction